LauraDG13/Project_TFM/README.md

 # Project_TFM

+The repository Project_TFM contains the scripts used for developing my final thesis, "The grammaticalization path of 'vaya': a computational approach", for the Master in Theoretical and Applied Linguistics (edition 2022/2023)

 ------------------------------------- File *pre-processing.py* -------------------------------------

 - We obtained a dataframe in which each column contains information for every text (Title, Author, Century, Genre, ID, Translation, Collection, Number of tokens) using Beautiful Soup